Urologist accused of patient sex abuse, including of minors

 The indictment said Paduch had worked in New York from 2003 through 2023 as a practicing urologist specializing in male reproductive health.

-The doctor claimed that some of his methods of touching his patients were medically necessary though, the indictment said, they served no medical purpose and were designed instead for his own sexual gratification.
+The doctor claimed that some of his methods of touching his patients were medically necessary, but the indictment said they served no medical purpose and were intended instead for his sexual gratification.

-He frequently insisted on masturbating his victims himself and sometimes used a sex toy to induce an erection or ejaculation, according to court papers.

-The indictment said he often stood close to his victims, pressing himself against them and groping them.
-It said patients observed or felt that Paduch was aroused while touching them.

-The doctor sometimes showed patients pornography and frequently initiated conversations about their sexual activity, physical appearance and physiques while volunteering intimate information about his own sexual activity, according to the indictment.

-In a release, U.S. Attorney Damian Williams said Paduch abused the trust of patients who saw him for sensitive medical problems.
+U.S. Attorney Damian Williams in a statement said Paduch abused the trust of patients who saw him for sensitive medical problems.

 “Paduch took advantage of his victims for his own deviant satisfaction.
 Thanks to this morning’s arrest, Paduch’s abuse of his patients ends today,” he said.